Vision Requirements for DOT Physical Exams

 - Monocular vision, meaning sight in only one eye, is acceptable with certain restrictions.

-- If a driver has monocular vision they must use glasses or corrective lenses when operating a CMV.
+- A driver with monocular vision must use glasses or corrective lenses when operating a CMV.

 - Colorblindness is not disqualifying.